hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It requires a Public Subnet and a Public Elastic IP
 	- It understands and allow session traffic (layer 5)
 	- It's scalable but isn't highly available by design (Redundant): if an AZ fails, all underlying NAT Gateway will fail
-	- Best Practice:
-		- We need 1 NAT Gateway by AZ
-		- We need a Single Route table for each AZ (each NAT Gateway)
-		- Each NAT Gateway should be then associates with all private subnets of the related AZ
 	- Performance:
 		- Initially 5GB of bandwidth
 		- It can scale to 45GB